-^{}Recommended contributions are assumed to be paid at the middle of the next fiscal year.
+Recommended contributions are assumed to be paid at the middle of the next fiscal year.

-The recommended contribution as of July 1, 2015 is based on all of the data described in the previous sections, the actuarial assumptions described in Section 4, and the Plan provisions adopted at the time of preparation of the Actuarial Valuation.
+The recommended contribution for the fiscal year ending June 30, 2018 is based on all of the data described in the previous sections, the actuarial assumptions described in Section 4, and the Plan provisions adopted at the time of preparation of the Actuarial Valuation.
 They include all changes affecting future costs, adopted benefit changes, actuarial gains and losses and changes in the actuarial assumptions.